Armour Thyroid Medication Guide: Weight Loss, Dosing, Side Effects & More

-Because high levels of reverse T3 can be caused by different factors, the best way to treat it is to identify the cause in your body and attack that.
+Because high levels of reverse T3 can be caused by different factors, the best way to treat it is to identify the cause and focus on that issue.

-If you have high levels of insulin - you need to lower them (use this as a guide)
+If you have high levels of insulin - your focus should be on reversing this condition. (use this as a guide)

-If your leptin is too high - you need to lower it (use this as a guide)
+If your leptin is too high - then you should undergo therapies designed to reduce leptin resistance. (use this as a guide)

 If your T4 containing medication is too high you may need to decrease your T4 dose and/or increase your T3 dose.

 If you suffer from chronic inflammation then you may need to address whatever issue is causing inflammation in your body.

 If you can identify and treat these conditions then your body will naturally be able to convert T4 into T3 which is exactly what you want.

 You can learn more about addressing and treating reverse T3 in this post.